RandomTryDude/Assembly/readme.md

     .long 0                # INADDR_ANY (bind to any address)
 ```
 You can change the port by update .word 0x5000 to a different value (e.g. , .word 0x5c11 for port 4444)
-The Ip address , is currently set to bind to any address but can be updated by changing .long 0 to a specific IP (e.g. , .long 10.5.10.5)

- -
 ## 📜 License

 This project is open for modification and use—ideal for learning low-level web server mechanics! 🎉

--
 ## 🛠️📝 TODO
 - Clean up comments.
 - Improve code readability and structure.